Critical configurations for three projective views: Preliminaries for the three-view case

-\end{lemma} \begin{proof} The residual in $V(I)$ is a $\p1\times\p1\times\p1$, the product of the three lines we get by projecting the plane spanned by $q_1,q_2,q_3$ onto each image (\cref{lem:V(FFF)_has_two_components}).
-In the $i$-th image, this line will be the line spanned by the two epipoles $e_{Q_i}^{j}$ and $e_{Q_i}^{k}$.
-Taking the pre-image of this line, we get the plane spanned by the two lines $g_{P_i}^{j}$ and $g_{P_i}^{k}$ (recall \cref{rem:permissible_are_pullback_of_epipoles}).
-Hence, the residual $\p1\times\p1\times\p1$ pulls back to the intersection of three planes in $\p3$. \end{proof}
+\end{lemma} \begin{proof} By \cref{lem:V(FFF)_has_two_components}, the ambiguous subvariety in $V(I)$ is a $\p1\times\p1\times\p1$, the product of the three lines we get by projecting the plane spanned by $q_1,q_2,q_3$ onto each image.
+In the $i$-th image, this line is the line spanned by the two epipoles $e_{Q_i}^{j}$ and $e_{Q_i}^{k}$, whose pre-image (under $P_i$) is the strict transform of the plane spanned by the two lines $g_{P_i}^{j}$ and $g_{P_i}^{k}$ (recall \cref{rem:permissible_are_pullback_of_epipoles}).
+Hence, the ambiguous subvariety $\p1\times\p1\times\p1$ pulls back to the intersection of the strict transforms of three planes in $\widetilde{\p3}$. \end{proof}

 \begin{lemma} Let $P_1$, $P_2$, $P_3$, and $Q_1$, $Q_2$, $Q_3$ be two triples of cameras, such that the camera centers $q_i$ are not collinear.
-Then the residual on the $P$-side will be either a point, a line, or a plane contained in $S_P^{12}\cap S_P^{13}\cap S_P^{23}$. \end{lemma} \begin{proof} \cref{lem:residual_is_intersection_of_three_planes} thells us that the residual is the intersection of thee planes, so it has to be either a point, a line, or a plane.
-Furthermore, the residual $\p1\times\p1\times\p1$ is a component of $V(I)$, so its pullback must be a component of the pullback of $V(I)$.
-The pullback of $V(I)$ is the intersection $S_P^{12}\cap S_P^{13}\cap S_P^{23}$. \end{proof}
+Then the ambiguous points on the $P$-side make up one of the following varieties: \begin{itemize} \item The strict transform of the plane spanned by the three camera centers $p_i$. \item The strict transform of a line. \item A single point. \end{itemize} In all cases, the variety they form is contained in $\widetilde{S_P^{12}}\cap \widetilde{S_P^{13}}\cap \widetilde{S_P^{23}}$. \end{lemma} \begin{proof} By \cref{lem:residual_is_intersection_of_three_planes}, the ambiguous points are the intersection of the strict transform of three planes, one through each camera center, so they form either a point, a line, or a plane.
+In the event of a plane, it must be the one spanned by the camera centers.
+Furthermore, $\p1\times\p1\times\p1$ is a component of $V(I)$, so its pullback is contained in the pullback of $V(I)$, which is the intersection $\widetilde{S_P^{12}}\cap \widetilde{S_P^{13}}\cap \widetilde{S_P^{23}}$. \end{proof}

-\begin{theorem}[{\cite[{Theorem 6.17}]{HK}}] Let $P_1,P_2,P_3$ be a triple of cameras, let $S_P^{12}$, $S_P^{13}$, $S_P^{23}$ be a compatible (in the non-collinear sense) triple of quadrics, and let $X$ be the intersection of the three quadrics.
+\begin{theorem}[{\cite[{Theorem 6.17}]{HK}}] Let $P_1,P_2,P_3$ be a triple of cameras, let $S_P^{12}$, $S_P^{13}$, $S_P^{23}$ be a compatible (in the non-collinear sense) triple of quadrics, and let $X$ be the intersection of their strict transforms.
 The compatible triple of quadrics comes with six permissible lines, spanning three planes.
-Let $x$ be the intersection of these three planes.
+Let $x$ be the intersection of the strict transforms of these three planes.
 Then the cameras $P_i$ along with the points in $\overline{X-x}$ constitute a critical configuration. \end{theorem}